 In-situ decommissioning, where some infrastructure is left in the marine environment following the end of its productive life, has been promoted as an option that can deliver ecological benefits from the establishment of artificial reefs, reduced costs and improved human safety for operators.

 AIMS research has shown oil and gas structures provide novel habitat for many marine species.
 However, there is uncertainty about the impact of pollution from these structures, and how their removal, partial removal or other decommissioning scenarios may affect ecosystems and their processes, such as connectivity.

 AIMS research on decommissioning

 AIMS science delivers the environmental knowledge and innovation required to drive sound decision-making for sustainable decommissioning of offshore oil and gas infrastructure.
 We work with global research partners to address common knowledge gaps, and undertake decommissioning marine research projects in Australia’s north-west and south-east.

 Using innovative approaches such as enhanced ROV surveys, we investigate how marine life interacts with oil and gas structures at local and regional scales.
-Understanding this influence on marine life such as fish, and ecological connectivity in marine ecosystems is critical for informed regulatory and industry decisions on decommissioning.
+Understanding the influences on marine life such as fish, ecological connectivity and contaminant impacts in marine ecosystems is critical for informed regulatory and industry decisions on decommissioning.

-Examples of such research include projects supported by the National Decommissioning Research Initiative.
+Examples of our research include projects supported by the National Decommissioning Research Initiative.

 AIMS-industry partnerships enable rigorous scientific data to be collected rapidly, without impeding on industry offshore operations.
 AIMS’ purpose-built stereo-video cameras and range of sensors and sampling equipment (eDNA) can be used to augment industry ROVs and collect scientific information around infrastructure.
 For example, AIMS has undertaken enhanced surveys of Santos platform jackets near Varanus Island, north-west Australia.